-Pantothenic Acid – and folic acid when taken together help reverse graying by taking the hair back to its original color.
+Pantothenic Acid (B5) – essential to normal metabolism in converting food to energy.
+Participates in the production of hormones and cholesterol.
+When taken with folic acid helps reverse graying by taking the hair back to its original color.

 Para-amino benzoic acid (PABA) – is a chemical found in the folic acid and also in grains, eggs, milk, and meat.
 It is taken by supplement for skin conditions.

 Peppermint – Not only refreshes your breath but peppermint also eases an upset stomach, helps relieve headaches, clogged sinuses, and fights infections.